shni9045/Smart-Locker-Delivery-System/README.md

-# Final_Project
-Code for Final Project for PES,ECEN 5813,Spring 2021

 ## General Info
 Project contains implementation of "Smart Locker System".This system allows user to generate a random OTP of size 4-8 digits using Linear Feedback Shift Register Method(LFSR) algorithm.This OTP is shared with the delivery agent.Upon entering the correct OTP on keypad the door actuation & ultraviolet package sanitization is carried out.